 What are the implications of this discovery?
-The original miniature portraits of Mozart and his wife painted by Lange, both of which were later enlarged, could well be the two small paintings that Mozart sent to his father in April 1783.
-The Mozart miniature portrait from 1782-83 is "lost", because for over 200 years it has been hidden in plain sight in the "unfinished" painting of Mozart at the piano.
-Constanze's small portrait was successfully resized, while the enlargement of Mozart's portrait - at some time sent back to Vienna - was never completed.
+The original miniature portraits of Mozart and his wife, painted by Lange, both of which were later enlarged, could well be the two small paintings that Mozart sent to his father in April 1783.
+The Mozart miniature portrait from 1782-83 is "lost", because for over 200 years it has been hidden in plain sight in the supposedly unfinished painting of Mozart at the piano.
+Constanze's small portrait was successfully resized, while the enlargement of Mozart's portrait – at some time sent back to Vienna – was never completed.
 That Lange had not finished the work by 1812 may well have been caused by the fact that at this time he had long separated from Constanze's sister and had started a third family with a woman 30 years his junior.
 The enlargement with the addition of the piano could have been the work Mozart was referring to in his 1789 letter from Dresden ("an den Portrait fortgearbeitet").
 Recently some pseudo-scholars tried to cast doubt on the authenticity of the Lange portrait.
 Their aim was twofold: first, to boost the credibility of the so-called "Hagenauer Mozart" which simply doesn't resemble the man on Lange's painting.
 And second, to add probability to the absurd idea that "the man in the red frock" could have been the small portrait that Mozart sent to Salzburg in 1783.
-One proponent of this crude hypothesis even went so far as to visualize Mozart wearing a pigtail on the Lange portrait, which "can't be seen because of the chiaroscuro".
+One proponent of this crude hypothesis even went so far as to visualize Mozart wearing a pigtail on the Lange portrait, which (original quote) "can't be seen because of the chiaroscuro[!]".

 As a portraitist Joseph Lange was one of the best 18th-century amateur painters I have come across.
 He enjoyed a first rate education at the Vienna Academy of Arts and his technique, his shading, his mixture of skin tones was thoroughly professional.
 I have never seen any reproduction of the Salzburg Mozart portrait that really does justice to the artistry of color and glazing technique of the original.
 Contrary to a wide-spread misconception, caused by an entry in Joachim Daniel Preisler's diary, Lange did not give up painting in 1788, but diligently pursued this activity into his old age.
 Many of Lange's masterpieces, such as the group portrait of his mistress Therese Koch (1780-1851) and her three daughters, are still extant in the possession of Lange's descendants.
 Among the many amazing portraits by Lange the following is my favorite.
-P. Maurus (Franz Borgius) Stützlinger (b.
-6 January 1775 Gmunden, d.
-7 August 1842 Salzburg) was elected abbot of Lambach Abbey in 1812.
+P. Maurus (Franz Borgius) Stützinger (b.
+6 January 1775 in Gmunden, d.
+7 August 1842 in Salzburg) was elected abbot of Lambach Abbey in 1812.
 In 1820 he was deposed owing to the abbey's complete bankruptcy.
-Joseph Lange's life-sized portrait of Maurus Stützlinger was painted in 1815:
+Joseph Lange's life-sized portrait of Pater Maurus Stützinger was painted in 1815: